Circular Food Solution Challenge

 • Depth of collaboration.

-Funding will be awarded up front.
+Funding was awarded up front.

 Project costs provided: up to $5000